 It’s really like a little slice of French Polynesia in the Caribbean – the boutique property boasts everything from lagoon rooms, where guests can swim across the shallow brackish water to the spa, to beachfront villas, just steps away from the ocean.

 The attentive staff blew us away with incredible service.
 They greeted us with friendly faces and treated us to a wonderful coffee break, which the general manager attended.
-I love when GMs take the extra time to introduce themselves – it makes me so much more confident sending my clients to that resort.

 The highlight of the resort, besides the fact that I just fell in love with Goldeneye in general, is Ian Flemming’s home, a collection of villas that can be rented for 6-8K per night.
 In defense of the price, it does have 5 rooms, so that could be split up – plus, it comes with its own private pool, tv/game room, and so much more.
 Not to mention, you can sit at Ian Flemming’s desk and try to compose the next great novel – I tried to do so today.
 Maybe I’d need a little more time than 5 minutes.